 Share-based payments to employees and directors are measured based on the grant-date fair value of the equity instrument issued and recognized as compensation expenses net of forfeitures as they occur using graded vesting method over the requisite service period, with a corresponding addition to the additional paid-in capital.
-The Group uses the binomial option pricing model to measure the fair value of options granted, and the quoted market price of the common shares or the fair value of underlying common shares of East Buy before its Initial Public Offering ("IPO") by using the discounted cash flow method, to measure the fair value of options and NES granted to employees at each measurement date.
+The Group uses the binomial option pricing model to measure the fair value of options granted, and the quoted market price of the common shares, to measure the fair value of options and NES granted to employees at each measurement date.
 The binomial option pricing model is adopted because the Group believes that considering the possibility of exercise an option over the life of the option, as affected by the reality of changing stock prices and non-constant risk free rates, would better reflect the measurement objective of relevant accounting literature.
+The amount of compensation expenses recognized at any date is at least equal to the portion of the fair value of the awards that are vested as of that date.
+Forfeitures are recognized as they occur.